Artist's conception of a satellite

 The Soviet Sputnik program consisted of four satellites, three of which reached Earth orbit.
 Sputnik 1, launched on Oct.4, 1957, became the first artificial satellite to successfully orbit the Earth.
 It...more

-Scientists and students have designed a new satellite called Firefly.
-This satellite is the size of a loaf of bread and is designed to help solve the mystery of terrestrial gamma-ray flashes (TGFs).
-TGFs...more
+Scientists and students have designed a new satellite called Firefly for the CubeSat program.
+The Firefly satellite is the size of a loaf of bread and consists of three cubes attached end to end in a rectangular...more

-Look at this picture!
-The light blue parts are coral reefs just under the water’s surface.
-How many reefs do you see?
-The crew of the International Space Station (ISS) took this picture while looking...more
+Take a look at this picture!
+The light blue parts are coral reefs just under the surface of the Red Sea.
+The crew of the International Space Station (ISS) took the picture on May 20, 2003 as they looked...more